FrancisSG/Bootstrap-3-Startup-landing-page/README.md

 # HTML-CSS-Bootstrap-startup-landing-page
-Sample landing/home page of a fictional startup.
+Sample landing/home page of a fictional startup for practicing HTML, CSS and bootstrap.